AJIBS/request-header-parser-microservice/README.md

 ## Result

-You can view the live version the app on: https://ajibs-request-header-parser.herokuapp.com/whoami
+You can view the live version of the app on: https://ajibs-request-header-parser.herokuapp.com/whoami